Rajinikanth: Philanthropy

+Controversies

 Money lending allegation

 Rajinikanth declared ₹6.11 million, ₹17 million and ₹3.39 million as earnings for the years 2002–2003, 2003–2004 and 2004–2005, respectively.
 However, the Income Tax Department observed that he had claimed a considerable sum of professional expenses and thus carried out a survey in 2005 at his residence at Poes Garden.
-During the survey, the IT-Department found out that he had accounted for a lost of costs as his professional costs and it was also discovered that not even one-tenth of the residential property was allocated to professional purposes.
+During the survey, the IT-Department found out that he had accounted for many expenses as his professional costs and it was also discovered that not even one-tenth of the residential property was allocated to professional purposes.
 Moreover, when Rajinikanth was questioned by the I-T department if he's in the money lending business, he initially denied it.
 Later, though, he admitted to the IT-Department that he was indeed a money lender, and that he had loaned money as a source of profit at an interest rate of 18 percent.
 Later, for all three years in dispute, Rajinikanth was forced to submit revised reports, confessing he had earned more than what was reported in the initial report on 14 February 2005.
 But the I-T department penalized him ₹6.6 million, since he filed revised returns only after they surveyed him.

 This was challenged by Rajinikanth and his lawyers, and in January 2020 the I-T department wrote off the fine, due to its recent decision to withdraw from appeals in cases below ₹10 million.
 The news that Rajinikanth told the Income Tax department that he was lending money at an 18 per cent interest rate has earned outrage and criticism for his high interest rate loans, which is a big problem in Tamil Nadu.